lekosbelas/YouTube-IP-Logger/README.md

 # IP Logger Tool

+## What is This?
+The YouTube IP Logger Tool is designed to gather IP addresses and other details from those who interact with your YouTube links.
+This tool is useful for analyzing traffic, performing security assessments, or understanding the geographical and technical data of your visitors.

 ## How It Works

 To use the IP Logger Tool, simply run **./YouTube-IP-Logger-RandomID-Generator** to generate a unique payload.
 This payload includes a random 11-character string comprising numbers, uppercase and lowercase letters, and special characters (-, _, space).